Cost of living · Dallas, Texas · 2026

 What Salary Do You Need to Live Comfortably in Dallas?

-To live comfortably in Dallas, you need to earn around $98,460 a year, which works out to roughly $8,205 in monthly take-home pay.
-That figure isn't about eating at steakhouses every weekend or driving a luxury SUV.
-It's built on the 50/30/20 framework, where your essential needs are covered, you're setting aside 20% toward savings or debt payoff, and you still have breathing room for discretionary spending without sweating every purchase.
+To live comfortably in Dallas, you need to earn $98,641 a year, which translates to $8,220 in monthly take-home pay.
+"Comfortably" here means the 50/30/20 framework: your needs are covered, you're putting something toward savings, and you have room for discretionary spending without anxiety.
+It doesn't mean luxury.

 Cost of Living Breakdown